NHOrus/srwq-compilation/episode-42.md

 "Wait, what was that last one?"

 "Stop ruining the moment.
-Anyway...Thank you, Kusuha.
+Anyway...
+Thank you, Kusuha.
 If I ever do meet that other Duminass I'll judge him according on his actions, and suffer the good and ill that comes with it."

 "...Why do you keep calling it a he?"

 "Oh look, my quarter's running out, darned payphones!
 Gotta go!"

-...I'll assume that was meant for my benefit.
+*...I'll assume that was meant for my benefit.*
-Nameless Grunt Fri 12 Mar 2010 06:12:59 No.4686562 Report
->>4686503
-Throwing in my support for this motion.
-Nameless Grunt Fri 12 Mar 2010 06:14:59 No.4686571 Report
->>4686561
->Nightmarish Space Vampires who feed on song energy Nice Macross 7 nod there.
-GUNDAMU !0smG1gQz9c Fri 12 Mar 2010 06:15:59 No.4686577 Report
-Quoted By: >>4686585 >>4686614
->>4686561
-Right, so we made a phone call, asked about the other world's Dumi, and made a motivational speech.

-...What exactly did this accomplish, again?
-Goddamn Sandwitches Fri 12 Mar 2010 06:16:59 No.4686585 Report
->>4686577
-Not sure yet, lets see if the Logic Bomb will work.
-Anonymous Fri 12 Mar 2010 06:22:59 No.4686614 Report
->>4686577
-Well, the logic bomb might work now.
-Second, we're setting a good example for the Irregulars in case we must team up with them or betray them.
-Third, if Dumi is anything like the W series we might be able to get him to betray his master and make machine on violent girl love to us, with three delicious accessories as well.
-All and all, we just need to test the Logic Bomb and move on from then.
-Sciencegar Sciencebolt Fri 12 Mar 2010 06:27:59 No.4686631 Report
-Quoted By: >>4686638 >>4686649 >>4686655 >>4686671 >>4686678 >>4686712
-"Dumi....Do you want to live?"
+"Dumi...
+Do you want to live?"

-Yes.
-But more than that, I want to live with Despinis, Lalia and Tis....and I'd like to live with you, if you'll let me.
+*Yes.
+But more than that, I want to live with Despinis, Lalia and Tis... and I'd like to live with you, if you'll let me.*

-"So...why do you follow Dark Brains mission?
+"So... why do you follow Dark Brains mission?
 If you want to live, why risk everything for him?
 He doesn't care about you, he'll squish you like he did that other one.
 Heck, even if you do give him the Kaiser, he'll probably kill you anyway, just because he doesn't like that you've been fucking about so long with humans.
-Dumi...Can't you see your life is more important than the mission??"
+Dumi...
+Can't you see your life is more important than the mission??"

-...Katina, I'm hurt.
-After all we've been through together, do you really think I'm just some computer?
+*...Katina, I'm hurt.
+After all we've been through together, do you really think I'm just some computer?*

 "No!
 But you keep going on about this mission, its driving everything you do, I need to break that program."